Åke Andersson (ice hockey): Football

 In 1937, at age 19, Andersson debuted in the senior football team of Hammarby IF.
 Up until 1951, Andersson made 231 league appearances for Hammarby, mostly in the Swedish second tier Division 2, scoring 40 goals, playing as a midfielder.

 In 1939–40, Hammarby competed for one season in Allsvenskan, the domestic top league, with Andersson playing 13 of 22 fixtures, but was relegated immediately.

 He was the player-manager of Hammarby for one season in 1950–51 together with Folke Adamsson, after which he decided to retire from football.

 Bandy

 Andersson was also a prominent bandy player for Hammarby IF between 1932 and 1947.
-He was a member of the Swedish national team and won a total of seven caps for his country.
+He was a member of the Sweden national team and won a total of seven caps for his country.
 As well as in ice hockey, Andersson is a recipient of the honorary award Stora Grabbars Märke in bandy, an award that is handed out by the Swedish Bandy Association.